 - --generate <PATH> : Generates an instance directory template on the local filesystem at <PATH>.
 The configuration files are located in the conf subdirectory under <PATH>. - -schemaless: Generates a schemaless instance directory template. - --create <NAME> <PATH> : Uploads a copy of the instance directory from <PATH> on the local filesystem to ZooKeeper.
 If an instance directory with the specified <NAME> already exists, this command fails.
-Use --up date to modify existing instance directories. - --update <NAME> <PATH> : Overwrites an existing instance directory in ZooKeeper using the specified files on the local filesystem.
-This command is analogous to first running --delete <NAME> followed by --create <NAME> <PATH> . - --get <NAME> <PATH> : Downloads the specified instance directory from ZooKeeper to the specified path on the local filesystem.
-You can then edit the configuration and then re-upload it using --update. - --delete <NAME> : Deletes the specified instance directory from ZooKeeper. - --list: Lists existing instance directories as well as configs created by the solrctl config command.
+Use --up date to modify existing instance directories.

+• --update <NAME> <PATH> : Overwrites an existing instance directory in ZooKeeper using the specified files on the local filesystem.
+This command is analogous to first running --delete <NAME> followed by --create <NAME> <PATH> .

+- --get <NAME> <PATH> : Downloads the specified instance directory from ZooKeeper to the specified path on the local filesystem.
+You can then edit the configuration and then re-upload it using --update. - --delete <NAME> : Deletes the specified instance directory from ZooKeeper. - · --list: Lists existing instance directories as well as configs created by the solrctl config command.

-Securing configs with ZooKeeper ACLs and Ranger
+Securing Configs with ZooKeeper ACLs and Ranger

-Learn how you can restrict access to configuration sets by setting ZooKeeper Acces control Lists (ACLs) on all znodes under and including the /solr directory and using Ranger to control access to the ConfigSets API.
+You can restrict access to configuration sets by setting ZooKeeper ACLs on all znodes under and including /solr and using Ranger to control access to the ConfigSets API.
 Ranger requires Kerberos authentication.